-Yoga was originally developed as a healthy alternative to deal with stress and works by focusing on treating the mind and body simultaneously in an effect to achieve a union of body, mind and spirit.
-Throughout the years, yoga has grown in popularity due to the evidence in regards to its mental and physical health benefits.
+Yoga was originally developed as a healthy alternative to deal with stress and works by focusing on treating the mind and body simultaneously in an effect to achieve a union of body, mind, and spirit.
+Throughout the years, yoga has grown in popularity due to the evidence in regard to its mental and physical health benefits.

-As a result of yoga being an effective form of exercise, it can also increase self-esteem and reduce depression in people recovering from addiction.
-This is especially true for people whose drug addiction has result of poor physical health.
+As a result of yoga is an effective form of exercise, it can also increase self-esteem and reduce depression in people recovering from addiction.
+This is especially true for people whose drug addiction has the result in poor physical health.
 The ability to socialize in a group of people where the main focus is not drugs or alcohol, as well as the spiritual component, can further benefit those struggling with addiction.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.